pairwise-tech/database-challenge-api/README.md

 # Setup
 $ yarn setup

-# Run postgres using docker
+# Run postgres and mongodb using docker
-$ yarn pg
+$ yarn db:up

 # Run the server for development
 $ yarn watch